 The longer rods give you a much better casting distance than a sorter one.
 With bigger and better casting you can cover a lot more water throughout the day.

-Power wise look for a medium to heavy power rated rod.
+Power-wise looks for a medium to heavy power rated rod.
 Most modern rods will come with both a power rating and a lure size range for which the rod is best suited.

 Fast action generally means that the bend through the rod blank starts much higher up as opposed to a slow action that will start to bend in the lower half of the rod.

-The reason why a fast action is better for casting is that you can load all of the energy into the upper section allowing it to whip the lure out at a much higher speed.
+The reason why fast action is better for casting is that you can load all of the energy into the upper section allowing it to whip the lure out at a much higher speed.